 9 Simple Steps to Declutter and Reclaim Your Junk Room

-- Once you have made good headway with clearing the room, assess its "bones": size and shape, amount of light, electrical outlets, and all its pluses and minuses.
-You might want to get a second opinion from an architect or designer about whether it will suit the purpose you envision for it and what you might need to do to make it work.
+- Once you've made good headway with clearing the room, assess its "bones": size and shape, amount of light, electrical outlets, and all its pluses and minuses.
+You might want to get a second opinion from an architect or designer about whether it will suit the purpose you envision and what you might need to do to make it work.

 Laura Firszt writes for networx.com.